UW Research

 Other Guidelines

-Duplication: A PI or Co-PI may submit one proposal per round.
-Our policy precludes PIs and Co-PIs from having multiple funded proposals within the same period.
-There are no restrictions on participating faculty or staff who are not PIs or Co-PIs.
+Duplication: A PI or Co-I may submit one proposal per round.
+Our policy precludes PIs and Co-Is from having multiple funded proposals within the same period.
+There are no restrictions on participating faculty or staff who are not PIs or Co-Is.

 Matching: The RRF may not be proposed as matching funds for another grant.
 (See the Office of Research Matching Funds Request page for information and to make a request.)

-Overlap: Applications can be made for external support of the same project, but an RRF award will not be given if an external award has been made.
+Overlap: Applications can be submitted to RRF that have also been submitted to external funders, but an RRF award cannot be used if an external award covers the same budget items.
 Support will not be provided merely to supplement or extend an ongoing funded research project.

 Startup or Bridge Funding: The RRF is not intended to provide or supplement start-up funds for new faculty.
 RRF awards are not intended to serve as bridge funding when external sources of research support have been lost.
 The University program that supports faculty bridge funds is the Bridge Funding Program.
 Acceptance of an RRF award of $30,000 or more will make an individual ineligible for a Bridge Fund award.
 Applicants who apply to both programs simultaneously may receive one or the other award.
 If an individual holds a Bridge Fund award and subsequently accepts an RRF award of $30,000 or more, any remaining Bridge Fund monies must be returned.